KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

-When a buffer view is used for vertex attribute data, it may have `byteStride` property.
-It means the stride in bytes between each vertex.
+When a buffer view is used for vertex attribute data, it may have a `byteStride` property.
+This property defines the stride in bytes between each vertex.

 Buffers and buffer views do not contain type information.
 They simply define the raw data for retrieval from the file.
 Objects within the glTF file (meshes, skins, animations) access buffers or buffer views via *accessors*.